Gym bros are all about curls for the girls and selling tickets to the gun show.

 And don’t sweat the details.
 The 30 day arm challenge includes detailed exercise descriptions, training and diet tips, plus all 30 days of arm workouts women will love.

 Change into your favorite gym tank, click the button below, and get ready to watch your guns grow!

 Arm Workouts for Women that Work

 This arm workout for women is guaranteed to wake up those biceps.
 Stand with feet shoulder-width apart and hold a pair of dumbbells down by your sides.
 Rotate your arms so that your palms are facing forward.
 Bend your elbows and curl the weights up as close to your shoulders as possible.
 Pause briefly and then slowly lower the weights back to the starting position.
 Remember, your upper arms shouldn’t move and this should be a slow, controlled motion – no heaving the weights around!

 Eccentric Dumbbell Curl (Single-Arm)

 In this twist on the standard curl above, you’ll be focusing on the eccentric portion of the curling movement.
 That’s the part where you lower the dumbbell down.
-You’ll want to do these slowly and with great control.
+For an intense arm challenge, you’ll want to do these slowly and with great control..
 You can probably use a higher amount of weight too.